About Me

 I grew up in a small town (<4900 people) that was next to a small city (<72000).
 However, this city is located smack dab in the Midwest and it is extremely close-minded.
 It didn't have a health food store until HyVee (a Midwest grocery chain) showed up about five years ago.
 It has a pathetic farmer's market (the kind where almost nothing is produce!).
 There isn't a single place that serves veg food unless you count Chipotle and Panera (both are still fairly new, by the way), and the mall we have is 75% vacant.
 We have more restaurants than most cities our size.
 I swear it's one of the only industries keeping our unemployment down.
 We also have a shit ton of condemned buildings in the northtown, midtown, and southend areas.
 Oh, and there's also a lot of meth and STDs.
 One upside to the place I live is... well, we have a Chipotle.
 And we're close (enough) to Kansas City!
 When I leave to go to grad school, I won't miss it.

+Anywho.
 I'm a metal head.
-I only wear black clothes, but I prefer to wear trendy-kinda black clothing.
-I love high fashion (helloooo Harper's Bazaar), but I can only dream about it as I'm meandering through the local thrift stores (though I love bargin-hunting!).
-I used to have fushia hair, but now I'm trying to get it back to its original color (I haven't seen it since I was 12...).
-I used to have an eyebrow ring and a snakebite (two lip rings), but not at the same time.
+I tend to wear black t-shirts with large graphics on them and jeans.
+I used to be sort-of "goth" but I've toned it down a bit since I'm expected to dress more professionally.
+I love to dress up for events though, and I love shoes and high fashion (helloooo Harper's Bazaar), but I can only dream such clothing as I'm meandering through the local thrift stores (I will always refuse to pay full price!).
+I used to have fushia hair and an eyebrow ring and a snakebite (two lip rings), but not at the same time.
 I miss the snakebite because I looked like a badass, it just sucked because you couldn't bite into an apple without it pulling on the rings.
 How can you be a vegan and not bite into a piece of fruit?!
 And that was just the least of things I could do!
 Ahem...

 My bottom lip is a little swollen.